architect/arc.codes/readme.md

 Providing explicit languages to the highlighter (see `highlighter.js`) increases Shiki's performance.

 To slim down Shiki's footprint, we bundle the dependency directly to the docs catchall function with only the grammars for languages we intend to highlight.
-This can be done automatically with the `seed-dependencies` script.
+This can be done automatically with the `hydrate-shiki-des` script.

-Use `npm run seed-dependencies` to move Shiki/dist (+ select languages) and the Arc syntax highlighting grammar to the docs catchall function.
+Use `npm run hydrate-shiki` to move Shiki/dist (+ select languages) and the Arc syntax highlighting grammar to the docs catchall function.
 This drastically reduces that function's size on disk.

 ## Todo